nhtlongcs/DSNet/README.md

 ## Getting Started

-This project is developed on Ubuntu 16.04 with CUDA 9.0.176.
+This modify version is developed on Ubuntu 18.04 with CUDA 11.3

 First, clone this project to your local environment.